DaveBatton/iOS-SDK/README.md

 LifePics is the market leader in providing retail photofinishers with the latest online imaging services and technologies to conduct business on the Web.

 The LifePics OPEN (Open Photo Ecommerce Network) program allows app developers to drive consumer photo orders through the LifePics Network.
-We will allow you to link your app into our network, and we will pay you a revenue share percentage for every order your app or web site generates.
+We will allow you to link your app into our network, and we will pay you a revenue share percentage for every order your app generates.

-To learn more about developer revenue share please read the enclosed LifePics Developer Agreement and review Schedule 1.
+To learn more about developer revenue share please read the enclosed [LifePics Developer Agreement](https://github.com/LifePics/iOS-SDK/LifePics%20Developer%20Agreement.pdf) and review Schedule 1.

 To request developer keys from LifePics please email a complete signed copy of the LifePics Developer Agreement to busdev@lifepics.com.
 LifePics will generate a set of developer keys and email them back to you.
 Please see Schedule 1 in the LifePics Developer Agreement on documents to send to LifePics to be eligible for developer revenue share payments.